advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 If you are confused about something, you can just check with the few you memorized.
 Instead of memorizing rules for how normal paths behave, you can practice deriving rules using the ones you memorized.
-That's the genius with memorizing examples: If you wonder about something, there is a way to check it quick and easy.
+That's the genius with memorizing examples: If you wonder about something, there is a quick and easy way to check it.

 All the other normal paths are essentially just dictionary lookups.
 You should not even bother your mind about them, because there are many other things to learn.